Genres: Adult, Contemporary Romance

 I love all Kristen Ashley’s books.
 Been a huge fan of her works for two years and read lots of her books.
 I couldn’t help but compare this one with the previous ones while reading.
-All of Kristen Ashley’s books is full of action, alpha-males and sweet, engaging, romantic moments that I LOVE.
+All of Kristen Ashley’s books are full of action, alpha-males and sweet, engaging, romantic moments that I LOVE.
 I was searching that special moment that would excite me and fly me to the moon.
 You know those special moments that keep you turning the pages.
 The excitement!
 Those special moments that make me addicted and keep reading without skipping.
 Unfortunately, I didn’t get that.
 Something was missing.
-I found myself struggle to finish this book.
+I found myself struggling to finish this book.

 Don’t get me wrong.
 This is still a good book.
 There are some parts that I loved.
 I loved Deck.
 He’s an alpha man.
 I loved his patient.
 He was perfect.
 But I found Emme a bit boring.

 Let me explain what was missing for me:

 – I have an issue with “we’ve known each other since years ago but nothing happened and now I (the male character) find myself fall in love with her and want to be with her forever” kind of story.
 What had happened during those years?
 Why hadn’t he made a move before?

 “Your girl?”
 I asked, my voice coming out in a near on squeak.“Yeah,” he answered, his voice deep, low and firm.
 “This is, well…kinda weird.”
 Understatement!
 “And fast.”
 Extreme understatement!“Met you twelve years ago and we’re just gettin’ here.
 I don’t call that fast.
 I call that a waste of fuckin’ time I’m about to rectify.”